 Gaudapada is a giant in the history of Advaita, and he is often known as the great-grandfather of Advaita Vedanta.
-Here in this post I want to focus on the practical aspects of the principle text of Gaudapada, the Mandukya Karika, aimed at the seeker of liberation.
+Here in this post I want to focus on the practical aspects of the principle text of Gaudapada, the Mandukya Karika (you can read the entire text here), aimed at the seeker of liberation.
 What is Gaudapada urging the seeker of liberation to actually do?
 There are many other aspects of the karika too, such as the metaphysical and philosophical elucidations, but maybe I will save discussion of these for a future post.

 Gaudapada (c.
 6th century CE) was the great-guru of Shankara (788-820 CE), ie. he was Shankara’s guru’s guru.
 And for those of you who don’t know, Shankara is the person who made the word non-duality (Sanskrit: Advaita) famous.
 It was he who brought together various texts and propped them up with logic and scriptural arguments and essentially systematised and founded what is today known as Advaita Vedanta.

 While we know very little about Gaudapada and his life, he is famous for writing a commentary on the Mandukya Upanishad called the Mandukya Karika or Gaudapada’s Karika.
 Whilst Gaudapada was not a Buddhist, it is clear that he drew heavily on Buddhist teachings in the karika, often using near exact copies of some Buddhist phrases in his writings, and much of what he writes will be very familiar to those who have studied Mahayana Buddhism or Tibetan Buddhism.